lvkeliang/httpws/README.md

 # httpws

-httpws is a lightweight and fast HTTP and WebSocket framework for Go.
+httpws is a lightweight HTTP and WebSocket framework for Go.
 It provides a simple and flexible way to build web applications with middleware support, routing, and WebSocket communication.

 ## Table of Contents